Lentyl/playwright-sandbox/README.md

 https://demoqa.com/ This page is strictly dedicated for testing purposes, site is design to have interesting and demanding test cases :-)

 <h3>Steps to run tests:</h3>

+- Open terminal.

+- Navigate to project directory

 - install dependencies: npm install

-- Open terminal.

-- Navigate to project directory:

 - Type: npx playwright test